Going to in Iceland? Joining one of our Iceland tours? You’re in the right place.

 No matter when you visit Iceland it is likely you’ll experience more than one season in a day, you need to be prepared for the worst; that is wind gusts and snow at any time.
 Layer up and always bring warmer clothes than you think you need, you won’t regret it.

-We have picked October and August for our group tours so we enjoy the Northern Lights at a time when the weather is still reasonable and the days are light and the summer landscapes.
+We have picked October and August for our group tours so we enjoy the Northern Lights at a time when the weather is still reasonable with just enough sunlight to enjoy the summer landscapes.

 It is worth remembering that Iceland is very far north and as a result the hours of daylight vary significantly even on a daily basis.